MorpheusAIs/dashboard-v2/FIX_SUMMARY.md

 ### Solution
 1. **Proper initialization**: Form now initializes with user's current wallet network if supported
-2. **Removed auto-sync**: Eliminated the sync effect that was overriding user selections
+2. **Smart wallet sync**: Added intelligent sync that responds to wallet network changes but doesn't interfere with manual form selections
 3. **Graceful fallback**: Falls back to Arbitrum Sepolia if user's network is unsupported

 ```typescript